Data Science Major

 • Academic calendar: find important dates & deadlines for the academic year.

-• Dean of Students Office: a primary resource for students navigating personal, academic, or health issues to supportive campus and/or community resources.
+• Office of Student Assistance and Support: a primary resource for students navigating personal, academic, or health issues to supportive campus and/or community resources.

 • Financial Aid Office: advising appointments, emergency support, and workshops/events.